-Staying at home during the pandemic, we are confronted with many challenges, in particular, using our home computers as our office, classroom or community centre and at the same time, protecting ourselves and our family while on-line.
+Using our home computers and mobile devices we are confronted with many challenges, in particular, using our devices online while at the same time protecting ourselves and our family from cybercriminals and identity fraud.

-Cyber criminals will take advantage of our imperfections.
+One key factor in using online resources is ‘trust’ and cybercriminals take advantage of this.
 They use sophisticated tricks to steal from us and mislead, hide the truth, or promote a belief, concept, or idea that is not true or to cause havoc on our national institutions.
 It is often done for personal gain or advantage.

-Their activities are on the rise however, we know we are not perfect, we can react and improve our ability to staying safer on-line as we use these resources to work, study and socialise.
+Their activities are on the rise, however, we know we can react and improve our ability to staying safer online as we use these resources to work, study, and socialise.

 - Never take a cold caller by their word, they could be a scammer.